mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 However, we return to the original problem.
 We still don't have a `toJson` function defined on the `T` type.
 Moreover, we don't want to change the `Job` or any other type adding the implementation from some weird interface that adds the `toJson()` methods.
 For example, we could not have access to the code of the class to modify it.

-So, we want to execute our new parametric version of the `printAsJson` only in a scope where we know there is a `toJson` function defined on the `T` type.
+So, we want to execute our new parametric version of the `printAsJson` only in a scope where we know a `toJson` function is defined on the `T` type.
 Let's start building all the pieces we need to achieve this goal.

 First, we need to define the safe scope.
 We start implementing it as an interface that defines the `toJson` function: